borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 * 13 New [Social Contract](https://iep.utm.edu/soc-cont/){:target="_blank"} (Novel form of Institution, [BTC-Social-Contract](https://medium.com/s/story/bitcoins-social-contract-1f8b05ee24a9){:target="_blank"})
   - complex sociotechnical system
   - decouples need for large institutions from the network
+* 14 Pilot project on how to run society in less centralized way
-* 14 Decentralized monetary system in network Topology but also Philosophy
+* 15 Decentralized monetary system in network Topology but also Philosophy
+  - alternative to hierarchical structure ([Bitcoin killed the King](https://www.nfx.com/post/network-effects-bitcoin){:target="_blank"})
   - new model with internal checks and balances (wisdom of the crowd)
-* 15 Pilot project on how to run society in less centralized way
 * 16 New Global financial system
   - neutral form of money (not controlled by anyone)
   - the New Operating System of the Economy